 Once your application is live, you can view the build log by selecting the "Deploy" tab and clicking the "View build log" link in the "Builds" section.

-Once the build is complete, navigate to the "Configure" tab and scroll down to the "Network Port" section.
-Enter "5000" as the port number and click on "Update Capsule".
+Once the build is complete, navigate to the "Config" tab and edit the "Capsule parameters" section.
+Enter "5000" as the port number and click on "Save".

 If you’d like to deploy another application in a different language or framework, take a look at our other deployment guides.